 Q: Do you photograph small weddings?

-A: I love small weddings and elopements!
+A: I love micro-weddings and elopements!
 Due to the popularity of Saturday and Sunday weddings, I do have a six-hour minimum on Saturday and Sunday.

 If your small Saturday or Sunday wedding is less than two weeks away and I still have the date available, I'm happy to photograph it!